 4 higher-welfare pork loin chops , skin and fat on

-1 large bunch watercress
+1 big bunch of watercress

 300 ml milk

-2 bay leaves
+2 fresh bay leaves

 Preheat the oven to 200ºC/400ºF/gas 6.

-Push the crackling strips to the side of the pan and add the pork chops.
-Fry for 1 minute on each side.
-Transfer the pan to the oven (if the handle isn't ovenproof, put the chops onto a baking tray).
-Cook for 10–15 minutes, depending on the thickness of the chops, or until cooked through.
+Push the crackling strips to the side of the pan, add the pork chops, and fry for 1 minute on each side.
+Transfer the pan to the oven (if you don't have an ovenproof pan, transfer the chops to a preheated baking tray instead).
+Roast for 10 to 15 minutes (depending on the thickness of the chops), or until cooked through.

-Heat the milk with the bay leaves until it boils, then add the chopped parsley, spring onions and the chopped watercress.
+Heat the milk with the bay leaves until almost boiling, then add the parsley, spring onions and the chopped watercress.
 Switch off the heat and leave the bay leaves to infuse in the milk for a few minutes, then fish out the bay leaves and discard.

-Put a little butter on top of the champ and serve with the pork chops, crackling and remaining watercress.
+Put a little butter on top of the champ, and serve with the pork chops, crackling and remaining watercress.